VeriorPies/MineCloud/minecloud_configuration_packages/Factorio/README.md

 Please follow the "How To Setup?" section in the main [README.md](../../README.md#how-to-setup).

-## Customize Deployment
+## Custom deployment
-These are some changes we can do to customize the server deployed.
+These are some changes we can do to customize the server being deployed.

 ### Vaninlla
 #### Changing the Game Version